Welcome to the first part of our Bolt-Ons series, so-called because we’ll be showing you things that can ‘bolt-on’ to the Domino Clamps.

 Usually, tube clamps have a 50mm opening at the top and a cap on the bottom so that the tube can’t slip through.
 That was great for our last example, as the cap meant that you weren’t relying just on the grub screw to prevent the tube slipping, but this time, the top tube clamp is going to need boring through so that the tube can pass all the way through and continue down to the lower clamp.
 Most tube clamp manufacturers will bore through the clamp as an extra service if you ask.

-We offer sets of these pre-bored in our online shop, and available as a whole set of two palm railing tube clamps, four bolts and four washers, so you can do what we’re doing here without any fuss.
+We offer sets of these pre-bored in our online shop, and available as a whole set of two vertical tube clamps, four bolts and four washers, so you can do what we’re doing here without any fuss.

 TIP: The technique we like to use here is to get the bottom clamp attached and in position, then attach the top tube clamp to the Domino using only one of the bolts.
 The tube clamp will hang at an angle, allowing you to push your pole through it from underneath, before straightening it up, lifting it past the lower clamp, and then lowering it back down into the lower clamp.
 Then, you can do up the grub screws and lastly add in the final bolt in the top clamp.